Are there some types of patriotism that are dangerous?

 When we exercise these capacities, and other capacities like them well, we make the world a better, safer, more beautiful place.

-Our history is the history of us exercising these capacities (sometimes well and sometimes not) and changing the world because of it.
-Everyone has the capacity to become more fully human, and the more everyone exercises this capacity well, the stronger we are individually and collectively.
+Our history is one of us exercising these capacities and changing the world because of it.
+The more everyone exercises such capacities well, the stronger we are individually and collectively.

-When we crush or destroy people’s ability to become fully human, we inevitably destroy our own ability to become human because we become locked in cycles of aggression, violence, and power plays with our fellow citizens and countries around the world, rather than focusing our energy on loving, creating, inventing, healing, deliberating, communicating, etc.
+But when we crush or destroy people’s ability to become fully human, we inevitably destroy our own ability to become human.
+That is because we become locked in cycles of aggression, violence, and power plays with each other.
+We do this rather than focusing our energy on loving, creating, inventing, healing, deliberating, communicating, etc.

 This is what Colin Kaepernick knows, and this is why he began kneeling to protest police brutality.